ELECTRIFY MISSOULA

 • Missoula Electric Cooperative offers rebates that cover heat pumps, water heaters, insulation & weatherization, Energy Star washers and dryers and more.

-Income-qualified rebates - coming soon
+Income-qualified rebates - TBD

 Financing Options